amergenthale/myProject/notebook-log.md

 ```

 **Notes:**
-Sequence alignment was performed using MAFFT
+Sequence alignment was performed using MAFFT,
-FASTA files were converted to NEXUS format using the R package ape
+FASTA files were converted to NEXUS format using the R package ape,
-Taxon names were cleaned to remove spaces and special characters for compatibility with MrBayes
+Taxon names were cleaned to remove spaces and special characters for compatibility with MrBayes,
 Errors encountered during file formatting were corrected (e.g., missing ;, missing end;, invalid taxon names)

 # Coalescent Species Tree Analysis